julielinx/julielinx.github.io/_posts/2020-04-16-19_implement_crossval.md

 ### `cross_validate`

 This function addresses one of the major failings of `cross_val_score`, it will return multiple metrics.
-It can also be configured to return the scores from the training data as well as the testing data and can be easily incorporated into the `pipeline` function, which will be covered in <font color='red'>Entry 20</font>.
+It can also be configured to return the scores from the training data as well as the testing data and can be easily incorporated into the `pipeline` function, which will be covered in [Entry 20](https://julielinx.github.io/blog/20_sklearn_pipeline/).

 ### `cross_val_predict`